This game has a prototype article

 This track, *Trippolette by Andi Buch (credited as Andrew Buch), was cut from the game because, to quote a designer who worked on the games, it was "snuck onto the disc by someone in QA without the dev team knowing until too late.
 Needless to say, he doesn't work at Harmonix anymore."
 Buch herself has been kind enough to set up a page with codes for every device out there to replace the song "Guitar Hero" with Trippolette.
 It is also possible to hack the game to add it to the setlist alongside the other songs, or to import it into the Guitar Hero 2 engine.

 The in-game name for the song is "advharmony", which is taken from what it was derived from: Buch's Advanced Modal Harmony final project.
 In the September 8, 2005 prototype, the song is entitled “Advanced Harmony: Final Project”.
+The presence of this song on the prototype's songlist, with full metadata, casts doubt on the cited claim above regarding the track being "snuck onto the disc".

 Oddly, the author of this track isn't listed in-game, though Harmonix has reported that an employee named Aaron is the author of this song.
 The September 8, 2005 prototype lists an artist name of “Gurney”.